 Our SEN Team is made up of a number of highly skilled and well trained staff.
 A few of these staff, who parents may come into contact with, are listed below.

-Mrs Marsden & Ms Sukhram oversee the day to day running of our school SEN provision.
-They oversee the SEN staff and are the first port of call for parents and staff.
+Mrs Marsden oversees the day to day running of our school SEN provision.
+She has responsibility for the SEN staff and are the first port of call for parents and staff.
 They are responsible for implementing the SEN Code of Conduct in our school and ensuring children on our SEN register have the best start to their formal education whilst at St Edward's Primary School.
-Mrs Marsden holds the NASENCO accreditation and Ms Sukhram is completing her acreditation at present.
+Mrs Marsden holds the NASENCO accreditation.

 Mrs Jones is our Higher Level Teaching Assistant who oversees Speech and Language Therapy.
 Mrs Jones works closely with our allocated NHS Speech and Language Therapist to manage our SaLT caseload.
 Mrs Jones oversees our Language Link assessments, where we assess all children for Speech and Language needs on entry to our school.

 Mrs Dietz and Mrs Nolan-Day are our ELSA trained teaching assistants.
 They deliver ELSA (Emotional Literacy Support Assistants) interventions to children who need support with bereavement, anxiety, self-esteem or other factors that may be affecting their wellbeing.

 Mrs Hyde is our Teaching Assistant who oversees our EAL Provision.
 Mrs Hyde works with children, and families, who are are learning English as an additional language, providing work with them at school and supporting their learning at home.